mlcraft-io/docs/docs/usage/user-guide/data-source/materialize/index.md

 After the script has finished running, it will return the host IP address of your machine.
 Take note of this IP address for the next step.

-## Step 3: Add a data source in the mlcraft UI
+## Step 3: Add a data source in the Synmetrix UI

-Go to the mlcraft UI and add a new data source with the following parameters:
+Go to the Synmetrix UI and add a new data source with the following parameters:

 - Host: Host IP (obtained from the script in Step 2)
 - Port: 6875